country-regions/country-region-selector/README.md

 #### Adding default values for each field

 If your form is used for people returning to it (e.g. "Edit Contact Info" or whatever), you'll need the country and region fields to be prefilled with the appropriate value on page load.
-To do that, just add a `data-default=""` attribute to each element containing the country / region value last saved.
+To do that, just add a `data-default-value=""` attribute to each element containing the country / region value last saved.
+Note: the region value will only ever be populated if the country field is as well.

 ### List of data-* attributes